Bachelor’s Degree Requirements

 - Students who fail the exam will be permitted to repeat the examination.
 Students are strongly urged to make an appointment with a writing consultant at the Learning Resource Center by calling (818) 677-2033.
 This service is offered at no cost to students.
 Consultations may be available during the Summer (from June to August) on a limited basis.

-- The examination will consist of an essay on an assigned topic evaluated by a faculty.
+- The examination will consist of an essay on an assigned topic evaluated by the faculty.

 - The criteria of evaluation will include: (1) a demonstration of analytic skills; (2) use of relevant evidence to support an argument; (3) effective organization; and (4) use of standard English grammar, diction and mechanics.